 Millennium Art Academy

-The reality: A hidden gem, Millennium Art Academy offers first-rate teaching, inspired leadership and a chance for high school students to learn by doing--whether they're acting out a play by Shakespeare or working on an oral history project with the elderly.
+January 2012 Review: A hidden gem, Millennium Art Academy offers first-rate teaching, inspired leadership and a chance for high school students to learn by doing--whether they're acting out a play by Shakespeare or working on an oral history project with the elderly.
 Every class we visited had something interesting going on.
 Both kids and grown-ups seem happy and engaged.
 You don't need to audition to get into this school, and everyone gets good instruction in art.

 Maxine Nodel, an experienced and thoughtful principal who cares passionately about her students, has led the school, housed in the Adlai Stevenson Educational Complex, since its founding in 2003.
 She encourages her teachers to integrate the arts into English and history classes.
 In one class, kids acted out scenes from Shakespeare's Julius Cesar.
 In another, they analyzed a painting of a knight slaying a dragon to better understand a poem.
 A history teacher showed examples of propaganda--a heroic portrait of Lenin--and asked the students to compare it to a campaign poster for President Obama.
 [Herman Guy replaced Maxine Nodel as principal after our visit.]